rogerkorantenng/kira-chess-battle/README.md

 **Join the Battle.
 Rewrite History.
 Dominate the Chessboard.**
-Play **World Chess Battle III** and prove your strategic prowess today!
+Play **Kiro Chess Battle III** and prove your strategic prowess today!